supervision : lived experience perspective

 My approach to supervision

-I believe the purpose of supervision is to give a person the opportunity to step back and reflect on their work in a space free of judgment.
-Creating an environment where we can be curious and explore the joys and the challenges of working from our lived experiences is of the utmost importance.
-I believe in challenging from a place that’s safe and supportive and has your best interests at heart.
+I believe the purpose of supervision is to step back and reflect on our work in a curious space free of judgment.
+Creating an environment where we can explore the unique joys and challenges of working from our lived experiences is of the utmost importance.
+I believe in challenging from a place that’s compassionate, safe and supportive and has your best interests at heart.

-My lived experience of mental health/illness/big feelings informs my ability to be very comfortable with a range of emotions and frustrations related to life and work.
-Self-imposed (and sometimes outside imposed) pressure in the workplace has led to more than one life pause and re-evaluations, so I am very interested in supporting others to look after themselves in the intensely personal work we do.
+My lived experience of mental health/illness/big feelings and neurodivergence allows me to be very comfortable with a range of emotions and frustrations related to life and work.
+The pressures of being a human and working in intensely human work has led to more than one life pause and re-evaluation, so I am very interested in supporting others to look after themselves in the intensely personal work we do.

 About me